iatecookies/LearnProgramming/README.md

 TO DO:
 - [x] thsis is a complete item
-- [ ] make a list of each file what concepts are covered
+- [ ] make a list of each file what conceptre covered

 ## How to put comments
 ```